cvxgrp/cvxpygen/README.md

 The list of changeable settings differs by solver and is documented in `<code_dir>/README.html` after code generation.

 Comparing the standard and codegen methods for this example, both the solutions and objective values are close.
-Especially for smaller problems like this, the new solve method ``'cpg'`` is significantly faster than solving without code generation.
+Especially for smaller problems like this, the new solve method ``'CPG'`` is significantly faster than solving without code generation.

 ### 3. Executable